 3. Forgetting to appeal to customers with images and social media ads

 Krug says how each restaurant uses an online ordering system will differ, but there are some best practices that any of them can follow.
 “Customers are visual creatures, so we strongly encourage the use of photos,” says Krug.
 “When a business presents itself in a professional manner, prospects and customers will respond,” he says.
 His team also encourages restaurants to incorporate online ordering into their marketing and social media activity.
 He also stresses that promoting the availability of online ordering is a must, for example, utilizing features like iMenu360’s First Time Order Discount.

 Although online ordering can make restaurant operations more streamlined and efficient, they still require that staff members learn new processes.
 Training is imperative for smooth implementation and effective use.
 “We suggest and offer training webinars on using our system,” says Krug.
 “In addition, training staff to react to order tickets or tablet notifications immediately will enhance the user’s experience and encourage reordering.”

 5. Settling for a solution that’s not a good fit

 Your restaurant clients have a wide range of online ordering solution options.
-Krug says to look for a robust solution with a secure infrastructure and multiple redundancies that prevent technical failure.
+Krug says to look for a robust solution with secure infrastructure and multiple redundancies that prevent technical failure.
 Also look for a turn-key solution for your clients that provides them with all the features they need, a commitment to keep innovating and improving the product.

 He adds that it’s also wise for VARs and MSPs to look for strategic partnerships with restaurant online ordering system vendors that will benefit your business as well.